 MB: I’m very

 pleased.
-I consider myself very, very lucky with all the things I
+I consider myself very, very lucky with all the things I can

-too.
-To have what I have, to do it the way I’m allowed to do it is really a great privilege.
+what I have, to do it the way I’m allowed to do it is really a great privilege.

 BD: I assume